Frontend-Layers/scss-reset/README.md

 ## Contributing

-For issues, bugs or imporvements please open an [issue](https://github.com/andreymatin/scss-reset/issues/new)
+For issues, bugs or improvements please open an [issue](https://github.com/andreymatin/scss-reset/issues/new)

 ## License